The Cost of Changing Investor Visas

-A better deal for Australia
+A post-Covid Australia

 The Department of Home Affairs is now seeking submissions from stakeholders to inform its review of Australia’s Business Innovation and Investment Program.
 The program attracts migrants who have a history of success in innovation, investment and business, and are able to make a significant contribution to the Australian economy, including local start-ups and emerging companies.